marsupialmarcos/Resources/README.md

 # Visualizing

-- [Javascript-Visualizer](https://tylermcginnis.com/javascript-visualizer/) - A tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript
+- [Javascript Visualizer](https://tylermcginnis.com/javascript-visualizer/) - A tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript

 - [The Event Loop, the Callback Queue](http://latentflip.com/loupe/) - A tool for visualizing the Event Loop and Callback Queue